Think Tank is a place to think about thinking. It combines the appeal of animals with an interactive exploration of the question "What is thinking?"

 The Zoo is home to six orangutans, including two young Bornean orangutans.
 We have permission to breed them from the Species Survival Plan for orangutans.
 Asia's largest primates, orangutans live only in rainforests on the Southeast Asian islands of Sumatra and Borneo. more

-Think Tank is connected to the Great Ape House by the Orangutan Transportation System, or O Line, which the Zoo's orangutans can use to travel between the buildings, as the weather allows.
+Think Tank is connected to the Great Ape House by the Orangutan Transit System, or O Line, which the Zoo's orangutans can use to travel between the buildings, as the weather allows.
 The Zoo's orangutans can choose to travel on the O Line and spend the night at either the Great Ape House or at Think Tank.
 Some days, several of them spend the night at Think Tank, while other days, Think Tank is empty because all of them have spent the night at the great Ape House.